Now Reading

 In addition to its preventive function, this sunscreen also works as an adjuvant treatment for actinic keratosis.
 The formula is also fragrance-free.

-The Sunses range by Sesderma is not specific for actinic keratosis, but it responds to a very specific need: how can we protect our skin from the sun and, at the same time , help it repair accumulated sun damage?
+The Eryfotona range by ISDIN is specific for actinic keratosis and answers to a very specific need: protect our skin from the sun and, at the same time , help it repair accumulated sun damage.

 SVR AK Secure DM Protect Treatment for Actinic Damage